Kharkiv: Religion

-Annunciation Orthodox Cathedral is one of the tallest Orthodox churches in the world.
+The Annunciation Orthodox Cathedral is one of the tallest Orthodox churches in the world.
 It was completed on 2 October 1888.

 Kharkiv is an important religious center in Eastern Ukraine.

 There are many old and new religious buildings, associated with various denominations in Kharkiv.
 Dormition Orthodox Cathedral was built in Kharkiv in the 1680s and rebuilt in the 1820s and 1830s.
 Holy Trinity Orthodox Church was built in Kharkiv in 1758–1764 and rebuilt in 1857–1861.
 Annunciation Orthodox Cathedral, one of the tallest Orthodox churches in the world, was completed in Kharkiv on 2 October 1888.

 Recently built churches include St. Valentine's Orthodox Church and St. Tamara's Orthodox Church.

 Kharkiv's Jewish population is estimated to be around 8,000 people.
 It is served by the old Kharkiv Choral Synagogue, which was fully renovated in Kharkiv in 1991–2016.

 There are two mosques including the Kharkiv Cathedral Mosque and one Islamic center in Kharkiv.